paritytech/polkadot/roadmap/implementers-guide/src/runtime/disputes.md

 The first is a remote roll-up of a **concluded dispute**.
 These are simply all attestations for the block, those against it, and the result of all (secondary) approval checks.
 A concluded remote dispute can be resolved in a single transaction as it is an open-and-shut case of a quorum of validators disagreeing with another.

 The second type of remote dispute is the **unconcluded dispute**.
-An unconcluded remote dispute is started by any validator using a `UnconcludedDisputeGossipNotificationMessage`:
+An unconcluded remote dispute is started by any validator using a `DisputeGossipNotification` message:

 When beginning a remote dispute, at least one escalation by a validator is required, but this validator may be malicious and desires to be slashed.
 There is no guarantee that the para is registered on this fork of the relay chain or that the para was considered available on any fork of the relay chain.